HannahPinson/hannahpinson.github.io/index.md

 ---

 <p><strong>
-Assistant Professor in AI at Eindhoven University of Technology (from September 2023)
+Assistant Professor of AI at Eindhoven University of Technology (from September 2023)
 </strong>
 </p>

 <p>
-Current research focus: the influence of neural network architecture and dataset structure on the dynamics of learning in neural networks.
+Current research focus: the influence of network architecture and dataset structure on the dynamics of learning in neural networks.
 </p>

 <p>